Audacity

 Pros

-• Versatility: Audacity supports recording, multi-track editing, and a wide variety of file formats and effects.
+- Audacity supports recording, multi-track editing, and various file formats and effects.

-• Podcast & Audiobook Production: Audacity is great for making podcasts, recording audiobooks, and converting analog media to digital formats.
+- Audacity is ideal for podcasts, audiobooks, and converting analog media to digital.

 Cons